-You want your puppy to see the world as a friendly place, and the people and animals he shares it with as his friends.
+Fido needs to learn to see the world as a friendly place, and that the people and animals he shares it with are his friends.

-It's a good idea to start your puppy socialization program by aiming to meet one new person every day.
+It's a good idea to start your puppy socialization program by aiming to meet one new person two or three times a week.

 Someone who looks different to the other people he is used to seeing, may be perceived as threatening or scary.

 Make sure your pup has positive experiences with all of these:

 An important part of socializing your puppy is getting him to feel comfortable in strange or unfamiliar surroundings.

 If Fido only ever spends time in your home or yard, a trip to Petsmart (or even to the veterinarian's office) can be scary for him.

 Once your puppy has had all his puppy vaccinations , try to make a trip to one of the following places (or any others you can think up) a regular part of your routine: